Aerial Dance Track

 MFA students have two options in the Aerial Dance Track:

 1.)
-Intensive Aerial Study – No previous aerial dance experience is required.
-Students would study at Frequent Flyers and written and choreographic projects would be designed in collaboration with Nicole Predki, Frequent Flyers Education Director and Nada Diachenko.
+Performance Track (PT) – Applicants should have at least one year of focused training in an aerial apparatus.
+Students study at Frequent Flyers and complete written and choreographic projects, designed in collaboration with Valerie Morris, Frequent Flyers® Education Program Manager and Nada Diachenko.

 2.)
-Teacher Training in the Frequent Flyers Method – This option is designed for students who have significant aerial dance experience and would like to teach the specific Frequent Flyers Method created by Frequent Flyers Founder, Nancy Smith.
+Teacher Training Track (TT) - This option is designed for students who have significant aerial dance experience and would like to teach the specific Frequent Flyers® Method created by Frequent Flyers Founder, Nancy Smith.

-- Students who are working at Frequent Flyers concurrently with the MFA degree program are required to complete 50 credit hours towards their degree instead of 60.
+- Students who are working at Frequent Flyers® concurrently with the MFA degree program are required to complete 50 credit hours towards their degree instead of 60.
+The other 10 credits are completed through Frequent Flyers® PT program.

 - The graduate dance core curriculum and dance technique credits are required–a total of 30 to 34 credits at the 5000 and 6000 level.